fabriguespe/xmtp-thirdweb-js/README.md

   ```

-#### Send messages
+#### Sending a message

-Sending text requires no codec or encryption.
-We can just send the message as is.
+Text messages require neither codec nor encryption.
+They can be sent as they are.

 ```tsx
 const onSendMessage = async (value) => {